-The minor is designed for students interested in the societies, cultures, history, and politics of the Islamic world.
+This minor is designed for students interested in the societies, cultures, history, and politics of the Islamic world.
 It offers students the opportunity to study the many societies that have significant Muslim populations.
-These societies are not just in the Middle East; they stretch from North Africa to Southeast Asia and beyond, including Europe as well as North America.
+These societies are not just in the Middle East.
+They stretch from North Africa to Southeast Asia and beyond, including Europe as well as North America.
 To fulfill the requirements for the minor, students take a wide variety of courses from a range of departments.
 These courses provide students with a broad and well-rounded understanding of Islam.

 The minor will enhance students' opportunities for future study and employment, especially in the Washington, D.C. area.

-Amireh, Bakhash, Butler, Dakake (director), DeCaroli, Haddad, Hamdani, Katz, Lukacs, Mandaville, McGlinchey, Paden, Salawdeh
+Amireh, Bakhash, Dakake (director), DeCaroli, Haddad, Hamdani, Katz, Lukacs, Mandaville, McGlinchey, Paden, Salawdeh

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.